primer/react/.changeset/violet-geese-speak.md

 "@primer/components": patch
 ---

-stopPropagation for mousedown in AnchoredOverlay based components
+stopPropagation for mousedown and click in AnchoredOverlay based components